house-of-giants/house-of-giants/posts/what-the-heck-is-gutenberg.md

 ### The Ultimate Guide to WordPress’s Block-Based Editor

 We’re pretty immersed in the world of web development.
 Because of that, sometimes we slip words like [“Gutenberg”](https://wordpress.org/documentation/article/wordpress-editor/) into casual conversation, without explanation.
 Let’s clear the air.
-Gutenberg uses a **block-based structure** that’s more like stacking LEGO bricks: each block (text, images, videos, etc.) can be moved, edited, or replaced in a snap.
+Gutenberg, WordPress’s block-based editor (that's the thing you see when you click "Edit" on a post or page in the WordPress admin), uses a **block-based structure** that’s more like stacking LEGO bricks: each block (text, images, videos, etc.) can be moved, edited, or replaced in a snap.
 At House of Giants, we’re fans of anything that improves **user-friendly design**, streamlines **performance optimization**, and opens the door to **scalable architecture**—and Gutenberg checks all three boxes.

 ### Why Blocks Matter: The Foundation for Success